chazzka/clanekforest/clanek.md

 Example X - Outlier detection using Isolation Forest:
 Consider the sample of regular datapoints, which can be seen on the Figure X.
-These datapoints are polluted with new, previously unseen novelty datapoints area marked Px.
+These datapoints are polluted with area marked Px.
 Example X in Figure X shows the outcome of the Isolation Forest algorithm with `max_depth=3` when provided a priory *regular* data points.
 First, random dimension $X$ and a random split point approx. $s  = 21$ are chosen, orphaning most of the observations on the left side.
 In the second step, in the right area, feature $Y$ was chosen, splitting the area in two parts.
 Observe, that the split point is always located between area-datapoint's minimum and maximum of the given feature.